profile photo

 Under Review, 2025

-paper / code / bibtex
+project / paper / code / bibtex

 We present the first comprehensive benchmark for 3D end‑to‑end 3D geometric foundation models, covering five core tasks: sparse-view depth estimation, video depth estimation, 3D reconstruction, multi-view pose estimation, novel view synthesis, and spanning both standard and challenging out-of-distribution datasets.